 \section{Introduction}

-In studying of the processes with fractal time and long-term memory a generalized kinetic equation was proposed in \cite{MontrollShlesinger}.
-While the equation was of the master-type, its main property was the presence of the power-type kernel for a probability density to make a step.
+In studying processes with fractal time and long-term memory a generalized kinetic equation was proposed in \cite{MontrollShlesinger}.
+While the equation was of the master equation type, its main property was the presence of the power-type kernel for a probability density to make a step.
 This type of equation was compared to the Kolmogorov-Feller equation in \cite{SZ}.
-In this paper, we would like to go farther and to show the conditions under which one can obtain the fractional generalization of the Fokker-Planck equation from the Fokker-Planck equation.
+In this paper, we would like to go farther and to show the conditions under which one can obtain a fractional generalization of the Fokker-Planck equation from the Kolmogorov-Feller equation.

-Fractional calculus \cite{SKM,KST,Podlubny} has found many applications in recent studies in mechanics and physics, and the interest in fractional equations has been growing continually during the last years.
+Fractional calculus \cite{SKM,KST,Podlubny} has found many applications in recent studies in mechanics and physics, and the interest in fractional equations has been growing continually during the last years \cite{Mainardi,Hilfer,Zaslavsky1,Zaslavsky2,SATM,Agrawal,Baleanu}.
 Fractional Fokker-Planck equations with coordinate and time derivatives of non-integer order has been suggested in \cite{Zaslavsky7}.
 The solutions and properties of these equations are described in Refs. \cite{SZ,Zaslavsky1}.
-The Fokker-Planck equation with fractional coordinate derivatives was also considered in \cite{1994,Mil,Y,Chaos2005,Kol}.
+The Fokker-Planck equation with fractional coordinate derivatives was also considered in Refs. \cite{1994,Mil,Y,Chaos2005,Kol}.

-The Kolmogorov-Feller equation is integro-differential one and it belongs to the type of master equations broadly used in different physical applications.
-It is well-known that the Kolmogorov-Feller equation can lead us to the Fokker-Planck equation \cite{Gnedenko} under some conditions.
-In this paper, we use the method of successive approximations with the averaging with respect to the fast variable \cite{Chaos}.
-The main assumption is that the correlator of probability densities of particle to make a step has power-law dependence.
-As a result, we obtain Fokker-Planck equations with fractional derivatives of order $1<\alpha<2$.
+The Kolmogorov-Feller equation is an integro-differential one? and it belongs to the type of master equations broadly used in different physical applications.
+It is well-known that the Kolmogorov-Feller equation can lead us to the Fokker-Planck equation \cite{Gnedenko}, under some conditions.
+In this paper, we use the method of successive approximations with averaging with respect to a fast variable \cite{Chaos}.
+We suppose that the correlation function of probability densities, which are used in the Kolmogorov-Feller equation, is a power type.
+The Fokker-Planck equations with coordinate derivatives of order $1<\alpha<2$ are derived.